Microsoft’s CTO wants to spread tech’s wealth beyond the coasts

 Home to Virginia

-Scott told me one of the things that put the book in motion was a trip back to his hometown of Gladys, Virginia, a tiny burg not far from rural Appalachia.
-During his stay, he visited the businesses of a few old friends, and saw signs that the wider distribution of advanced technologies was already starting to happen.
+Scott tells me one of the things that put the book in motion was a trip back to his hometown of Gladys, Virginia, a tiny burg not far from rural Appalachia.
+During his stay, he visited the businesses of a few old friends and saw signs that the wider distribution of advanced technologies was already starting to happen.

 “I had been living in Silicon Valley for a while . . . working on machine learning and AI, and a bunch of frontier technological things,” he explains.
 “The thing that I was really surprised by, when I got home, and was looking with a critical eye, was how many businesses were already using reasonably advanced technology to run their operations.”